CompuTec/computec-docs/docs/processforce/user-guide/supplier-score-card.md

 # Supplier Score Card

 ProcessForce Supplier Score Card is a reporting function based on a weighted supplier scorecard.
-It helps to evaluate Suppliers' performance based on information about quality, quantity accuracy, and punctuality of deliveries.
+The ProcessForce Supplier Score Card is a powerful tool that enables businesses to assess and evaluate supplier performance in key areas, including quality, quantity accuracy, and delivery punctuality.
+By utilizing a weighted scorecard system, this feature allows organizations to track and measure supplier performance through a detailed, easy-to-read report.
+This process provides actionable insights, helping businesses foster stronger supplier relationships and optimize their procurement strategies.

 ---

 :::warning
-    - Delivery and Quantity calculations on Supplier Score Card are made based on Purchase Order and Goods Receipt PO documents.
-A specific Purchase Order and Goods Receipt PO must be linked for the function to work correctly.
-It can be done by creating a Goods Receipt Purchase Order by using Copy To option on a Purchase Order or connecting the Purchase Order by Copy From Option on Goods Receipt PO.
+    - The delivery and quantity calculations on the Supplier Score Card are based on the relationship between Purchase Order and Goods Receipt PO documents.
+It is crucial that a specific Purchase Order and corresponding Goods Receipt PO are linked correctly for the function to work properly.
+This can be achieved by creating a Goods Receipt Purchase Order using the "Copy To" option from a Purchase Order, or by linking the Purchase Order using the "Copy From" option in the Goods Receipt PO.
-    - Dates are compared between lines of documents (not document header dates).
+    - Please note that dates are compared between the individual lines of the documents, not the document header dates.
 :::

 ## Settings